Honey Roasted Pumpkin Seeds with Cinnamon

 Honey Roasted Pumpkin Seeds are a healthy, naturally sweetened way to enjoy those little gems that you just dug out of your jack-o-lantern.

-Photo of Roasted Pumpkin Seeds
+Top view of Roasted Pumpkin Seeds on a white counter.

 If you plan on cooking a few pumpkins using the perfect method I showed you yesterday, you’ll have the seeds to enjoy too.
 Between scooping out the seeds for roasting and the flesh for cooking, I used practically the whole pumpkin.
 What little skin and pulp was left made for a tasty chicken treat.
 I think it’s fun when everything has a purpose and very little waste is created!